 Fact #2.
 There’s been a shift in workplace attitudes with the rise of the Millennial generation.

 Most workers don’t come to work just to make money and go home anymore.
-Employees in the modern workplace expect a certain level of trust, compassion, and personal fulfillment from their teams.
+Employees today expect a certain level of trust, compassion, and personal fulfillment from their teams.
 That means a strong team culture can make it or break it for an employee's experience.

 In fact, 87% of employees expect their employer to support them in balancing work and personal commitments, and a further 96% of employees believe showing empathy is an important way to advance employee retention and increase job satisfaction.